GAMINGNOOBdev/baranium/README.md

 It's design allows easy expansion of it's runtime and easy embedding into other C(++) projects for various purposes.

+# Info
+THIS PROJECT IS STILL INCOMPLETE AT THE MOMENT!!!
+Expect soemwhat regular updates but don't expect a fully finished release in a short time.

 # Language specifications

 baranium was originally designed to be used with a game engine and